 Only requests for access to specific NEON sampling locations and samples will be considered under the assignable asset program.
 Requests to conduct research in areas not within or immediately adjacent to NEON sampling locations will follow the NEON site research coordination guidelines described in the downloadable pdf below.

 One AOP will be made available to support PI-requested deployments associated with AA requests (when it is not needed to support regular NEON flight operations).
 AOP instruments include a high-fidelity visible-to-shortwave infrared imaging spectrometer, a waveform LiDAR and a high-resolution digital camera.
+We are now accepting requests for Fall 2018 deployments and after.

 Please contact the NEON Project if you have any questions or need additional information.